11 Best Hiking Trails in Palos Verdes: 2026 Guide

 (Credit: Ken Lund, CC BY-SA 2.0, via Wikimedia Commons)

-Palos Verdes Peninsula: Best Hiking Trails In Palos Verdes
+Palos Verdes Peninsula: Best Hiking Trails in Palos Verdes

 1. Bluff Cove To Lunada Bay Trail